-While motorbikes are cheaper than cars, the cost of riding gear, licence fees and insurance quickly adds up, so the last thing you want is an uncompetitive loan adding to your expenses.
-Take a look at the guide below from Motorbike Loan finder to find out what finance options you have available to help you buy a new or used motorcycle.* The personal loan offers compared on this page are chosen from a range of personal loans finder.com/nz has access to and are not representative of all the products available for comparison in the market.
-Products are displayed in no particular order or ranking.
-The use of the terms “best” and “top” are not product ratings and are subject to our disclaimer.
-You should consider seeking independent financial advice and consider your own personal financial circumstances when comparing personal loans.
+While motorcycles are cheaper than cars, the cost of riding gear, licence fees and insurance quickly adds up, so the last thing you want is an uncompetitive loan adding to your expenses.
+Take a look at the guide below to find out what finance options you have available to help you buy a new or used motorcycle.

-Motorcycle loans are a loan where a lender allows you to use a motorbike as security.
-However, not every car loan provider permits borrowers to use motorbikes as security for a loan; and in this case, you may be able to get an unsecured loan.
+Motorcycle loans are a loan where a lender allows you to use a motorcycle as security.
+However, not every vehicle loan provider permits borrowers to use motorcycle as security for a loan; and in this case, you may be able to get an unsecured loan.
 Loan terms vary between one and five years (longer in some cases), and you may be able to use some of the funds to purchase additional items for your bike, such as insurance.

 How much do motorcycles cost?

 Costs for a motorcycle vary.
 While the actual purchase price of a new motorcycle is typically cheaper than a car, even that can typically set you back at least $12,000.
 Then, you still need to take into account insurance, riding gear, licence fees and other upfront costs you need to pay.
 Some lenders may let you take out a loan that is more than the price of your motorcycle to cover these costs, but others may only allow you to borrow the value of the vehicle.
 Check these terms before you apply.

 When you’re shopping around for your two wheels, it is essential to think about these factors.